Google GCA Interviews (2025 Guide)

 2. How much money does the Play Store make in a year?

-5. Estimate the total amount of online sales for fruits and vegetables per year in NYC.
+5. Estimate the total online sales for fruits and vegetables per year in NYC.

 6. Estimate Google Photos storage for Pixel phones.